-In order to pass the course you must turn in all your problem sets and attend all exams.
+In order to pass the course you must turn in all your programming assignments and attend all exams.

-Students are expected to provide the best possible solution to problem set and exam questions in order to get full credit.
+Students are expected to provide the best possible solution to programming assignment and exam problems in order to get full credit.
 We will not only evaluate correctness; we will evaluate quality as well.

-11. Problem Sets
+11. Programming Assignments

-Problem sets are homework assignments intended to allow the students the opportunity to expand on or practice the material discussed in class.
+Programming assignments are homework assignments intended to allow the students the opportunity to expand on or practice the material discussed in class.
 The assignments may include exercises of diverse nature including: calculations, analysis and programming.

-Each problem set will carry the same relative weight.
-Although we encourage student collaboration it is a requirement of this course that each student writes the answer to each problem set individually.
+Each programming assignment will carry the same relative weight.
+Although we encourage student collaboration it is a requirement of this course that students work on each programming assignment in groups of two students

-You may turn in a problem set late, but you must always submit your problem sets to pass the class even if it accumulates no points towards your total score.
+You may turn in a programming assignment late, but you must always submit your programming assignments to pass the class even if it accumulates no points towards your total score.
 A percentage of the score will be deducted for your score for late submissions as follows:

 Days Late Percent

-Deduction
+- Deduction

 1 day late 25%

 2 days late 50%

 3 days late 100%

-As for exams, problem sets will be graded for both correctness and quality according to the following weights:
+As for exams, programming assignments will be graded for both correctness and quality according to the following weights: